slalombuild/compliance-logging/README.md

 ```log
 log.info("{}", "{\"login\":\"john\",\"password":\"mypassword\"});
 ```
-Would not mask anything, while if a mask is used like below:
+Would not mask anything; however, if a mask is used like below:
 ```log
 log.info(MaskType.JSON, "{}", "{\"login\":\"john\",\"password":\"mypassword\"});
 ```
-It would mask the password (or any other fields listed as sensitive).
+It would mask the password (or any other fields that have been configured as sensitive).

 Checkout our [examples](examples) in our repository.